 Beyond the Entsuin is the Sankeiden in which Date Mitsumune is enshrined.
 Mitsumune's father, Tadamune (the second-generation lord of Sendai), erected it to mourn his son's death.
 This is said to be the oldest mausoleum structure in Miyagi Prefecture and is designated as an important cultural asset of the country.

 This small shrine is decorated with Western patterns of roses, narcissus, diamonds, clubs, hearts, and spades.
-According to temple legend, Hasekura Tsunenaga, a family retainer, brought back culture from Europe on which the designs were based and these are valuable resources that show the connection between Europe and Japan at that time.
+According to temple legend, Hasekura Tsunenaga, a family retainer, brought back culture from Europe on which the designs were based.
+These are valuable resources that show the connection between Europe and Japan at that time.

 Select your favorite colors and try making prayer beads!

-Making a juzu of one’s own original design is the perfect souvenir for oneself.
+Making a juzu of your own original design is the perfect souvenir for yourself.

 Viewing beautiful gardens and pleasant activities await you at the matchmaking temple.
 When sightseeing in Matsushima you definitely should visit here!